 Myth: Getting the flu vaccine gives you the flu.

-Fact: Some people have a mild reaction to the flu, and, very rarely, this can be accompanied by fever.
-However, the virus is inactivated and is not able to cause the flu.
+Fact: Some people have a mild reaction to the flu vaccine, and, very rarely, this can be accompanied by fever.
+These symptoms are not the flu.
+Instead, any symptoms you experience after getting the vaccine may be due to your immune system building up a defense against the flu.

 Myth: Healthy people do not need to get vaccinated.